Nil to Hill: Are Anti-Imperialists Right to Risk a Trump Presidency?

 American presidential elections when the paradigms of the traditional parties just

 don’t adapt to a shift in public opinion on a key value fast enough.
-For example, in 1856 and 1968 the “lesser of
+For example, in the 1850's and in 1968 the “lesser of

 two evils” argument became unacceptable to a significant number of voters.

-the vaguely anti-slavery Whigs for the new, fiercely anti-slavery Republican
+the vaguely anti-slavery Whigs, landing eventually in the new, fiercely anti-slavery Republican

-party, splitting the opposition to the pro-slavery Democrats.
+party.
+This split the opposition to the pro-slavery Democrats, who won the presidency in 1852 and 1856.
 In 1968, anti-war activists decided to “Dump

 the Hump” because Democrat Hubert Humphrey would not endorse withdrawal from